BTC on Minter is a wrapped BTC on the Ethereum network (ERC-20), which is fully backed by the real BTC.

 How BTC is tokenized and the reverse process

-In order for a user to receive wBTC in exchange for real BTC, the first thing they must do is pass a mandatory identification check (KYC, AML), after that they can send the request to the merchant.
-After the procedure is complete an exchange between the user and the merchant will commence, most often with an atomic swap, which represents an exchange with no trust between two coins.
+In order for a user to receive wBTC in exchange for real BTC, the first thing they must do is pass a mandatory identification check (KYC, AML), after which they can send the request to the merchant.
+After the procedure is complete, an exchange between the user and the merchant will commence, most often with an atomic swap, which represents an exchange with no trust between two coins.

 The burning of wBTC is the reverse process, trading tokenized BTC for real BTC.
 Only the merchants’ addresses can burn wBTC.
 The custodian sends BTC to the merchant’s address and waits for 25 confirmations on Ethereum after sending the BTC to the merchant, then confirms the burn on the smart contract’s address.
 The burned amount is subtracted from the merchant’s address, and the offered wBTC consequentially lowers as well.

-Simple, tried and true methods
+Simple, tried, and true methods